 Tips & Tricks for a successful session

-One of most frequent things I say during a session is "dont worry, this is how a typical session goes".
-This being said as I'm wrangling dogs that are jumping from couch to couch, running around the studio with with the zoomies, pretty much just being dogs.
+One of most frequent things I say during a session is "don't worry, this is how a typical session goes".
+This being said as I'm wrangling pets that are jumping from couch to couch, running around the studio, taking in all of the new scents.

 Feel free to bring treats and/or toys you know they love.
 I always have these things on hand but sometimes they want nothing to do with my treats and toys so having something familiar might be the trick!

-If you have more than one dog, bringing a friend to help is always a good idea.
-Though it is not required, an extra set of hands if needed, is never a bad thing.
+If you have more than one pet, bringing a friend to help is always a good idea.
+Though not required, an extra set of hands if needed, is never a bad thing.
 Keep in mind that too many people can be distracting, so limiting to one helper is often the best option.

 Have fun!
 Pump your pet up before they meet me.

 Let them know that you're excited and they should be too!